-- See the following link for more information. http://www.gov.mb.ca/healthychild/parentchild
+- See the following links for more information:

 Healthy Start for Mom and Me

-Healthy Start for Mom and Me is a federally funded program that offers expectant moms, teens and new mothers and their partners with support from the prenatal period and beyond.
+Healthy Start for Mom and Me is a provincially and federally funded program that offers expectant moms, teens and new mothers and their partners with support from the prenatal period and beyond.

-- The program is run by outreach workers, dieticians and public health nurses.
+- The program is run by outreach workers, dietitians, and public health nurses.

 - There are 9 different locations in Winnipeg.
-See their website for location details (http://www.hsmm.ca/wp/?page_id=5).
+See their website for location details: https://www.hsmm.ca/wp/our-groups/locations/

 - Some of their services include:

-- Free Prenatal & postnatal drop-in classes (on-site babysitting available)
+- Free Prenatal & postnatal drop-in groups (on-site babysitting available for older children)

-- Home visits by outreach workers (as needed by participants)
+- Home visits by outreach workers (may be available as needed by participants)

-Postpartum Doulas provide non-judgemental guidance on newborn care and feeding, assist the mother with physical and emotional recovery, care for baby so mother can care for herself, and provide some light house keeping.
+Postpartum Doulas provide non-judgmental guidance on newborn care and feeding, assist the mother with physical and emotional recovery, care for baby so mother can care for herself, and provide some light housekeeping.
 They can assist you with your needs making it easier for you to parent your new baby.